felleg/felleg.gitlab.io-backup/content/reads/read-64-the-software-engineer-s-guidebook.md

 reading).

-I think this is a solid book to have in any organization's library, because surely you it will have some software engineers among its wall and all of the topics discussed in the books are important.
-However, if anything, this book made me realize that whatever I am is not a software engineer.
+I think this is a solid book to have in any organization's library, because surely it will have some software engineers among its wall and all of the topics discussed in this book are important.
+Now it's only a matter of diving deeper in each of those subjects to correctly put them into practice.

 # [Félix Rating](/posts/2023/10/my-book-ratings-explained/): 👍